 I wake up with thoughts about the process of how I got to this place and know deep down I’m not done yet.
 Not only was my ‘foot drop’ not referred to in any of my medical notes, but I have now learned that I have it because of a difference in leg length and a paralysis.

 I have always known about the leg length difference, but the paralysis I didn’t know about, but it does tie in with having little muscle mass or working muscle on my affected side.
 I can’t point my toes on my left side, but never equated it to the fact that I am paralysed on that side.
 That would explain why I dragged my leg, and why I couldn’t pick my foot up.

 I also didn’t know until fairly recently when I discovered further correspondence, that the specialist I was under took advice from another specialist because he had concerns that I was being overlooked, and he was concerned.
 That is how it has played out through the years.

-The response he got back was that if the parents weren’t interested, there was nothing he could do to intervene.
-That my parents sadly weren’t interested in dealing with my disability and that ties in with my understanding of what I had been told just before my father passed.
+The response the first specialist got was that if the parents weren’t interested, there was nothing he could do to intervene.
+That my parents weren’t interested, ties in with what I was told by my father just before he passed.